 Life After a Felony Basics

-It isn’t your fault, and you shouldn’t let yourself base your worth off of their rejection, and you shouldn’t hate them for it either.
+It isn’t fully your fault, and you shouldn’t let yourself base your worth off of their rejection, and you shouldn’t hate them for it either.
 They simply want to cover their behinds in the case of court situations (based on some sort of statistics that they’ve had created by their insurance agencies) or they’ve been taught to be this way in some shape or form at some point.
-But there are plenty of employers that are willing to take a chance on someone that is honest and upfront about their past, you just have to sift through the rest to find them.
+But, keep in mind that there are plenty of employers that are willing to take a chance on someone that is honest and upfront about their past, you just have to sift through the rest to find them.

-3. Stability of some sort really makes them happy, at least from my experience.
+Stability of some sort really makes employers happy, at least from my experience.
 You want to keep jobs for at least a few months when possible.
 For instance, when approaching interviews with personal resumes (not the typical application sheets or websites), I’ve found that focusing on the jobs I have held the longest has been more rewarding in terms of improved (over minimum wage) employment than listing more of the shorter jobs that I have had over the years.
 It sort of depends on the situation and what skills you can bring to the table.

-Additionally – tailor that resume to the skills related to the job you want if you have enough experience over the years spread out over various places.
+Additionally – you can tailor that resume to the skills related to the job you want if you have enough experience over the years spread out over various places.
 A lot of skills are transferable if you get just a little more creative with your thinking.
 Use O*NET for ideas on the best terms to use in your resume – and check out my guide to resumes.

 And on that note, I’ve realized how tired I am so I bid you farewell until next time my dear Reader.
 If you have questions or suggestions for posts, please comment or contact me.
 I’d love to share useful information that you really want, instead of using random ideas that I get in the shower that become long rambles. 😛 (And I had the audacity to complain about 800-word essays each week in college…HA – now I write 800 words for fun)